gitaarik/monkful/README.md

         serializer = PostSerializer
     ```

-4. Make your resource available:
+4. Make your resource available like a regular Flask-RESTful resource:

     **server.py**